kolqvr/DeepLXcli/README.md

 # DeepLX CLI Translator with Fallback 🚀

 A command-line tool to translate text using DeepL translation services.
-It prioritizes a primary DeepLX API endpoint (requiring an API key and doesn't, you decide) and gracefully falls back to a list of public DeepLX-like endpoints if the primary fails.
+It prioritizes a primary DeepLX API endpoint (doesn't really require the api key, you decide) and gracefully falls back to a list of public DeepLX-like endpoints if the primary fails.

 ## ✨ Key Features